spatie/laravel-data/docs/as-a-resource/from-data-to-resource.md

 }
 ```

-TODO link
-You can also use the `MapName` attribute when you want to combine input and output (see later) property name mapping:
+You can also use the `MapName` attribute when you want to combine input and output property name mapping:

 ```php
 #[MapName(SnakeCaseMapper::class)]